HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 Nevada legal holidays that fall inside a typical count include New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Nevada Day (the last Friday in October), Veterans Day, Thanksgiving Day and the Friday after, and Christmas Day.
 Nevada Day is a distinctive Nevada holiday that out-of-state landlords routinely forget, and it lands in late October — a common eviction-season window.

 Worked example.
 A 5-day notice served on a Monday of a normal week (no holiday) opens the count on Tuesday and closes at the end of the fifth judicial day, which is the following Monday — Saturday and Sunday are skipped.
-The tenant has until the close of business that Monday to pay, surrender, or file a contesting affidavit.
+The tenant has until that court’s close of business on the Monday to surrender or file a contesting affidavit.
+Note that the statute measures against the court’s close of business, not the landlord’s office hours.

 Worked example with a holiday.
 A 5-day notice served in late October that spans Nevada Day (the last Friday in October) loses that Friday from the count as well as the weekend.
 What looks like five calendar days on the wall calendar can stretch to eight or nine actual days.
 The generator on this page carries the Nevada court holidays for 2026 and 2027 so the computed deadline always reflects the correct judicial-day count.